yugabyte/yugabyte-db/docs/content/latest/deploy/kubernetes/multi-zone/gke/helm-chart.md

   </li>
 </ul>

 ## Prerequisites

 You must have a [multi-zonal](https://cloud.google.com/kubernetes-engine/docs/concepts/types-of-clusters#multi-zonal_clusters) or [regional](https://cloud.google.com/kubernetes-engine/docs/concepts/types-of-clusters#regional_clusters) GKE cluster that has Helm configured.
 If you have not installed the Helm client (`helm`), see [Installing Helm](https://helm.sh/docs/intro/install/).

-The YugabyteDB Helm chart has been tested with the following software versions:
+The YugabyteDB Helm Chart has been tested with the following software versions:

-- GKE running Kubernetes 1.14+ with nodes such that a total of 12 CPU cores and 45 GB RAM can be allocated to YugabyteDB.
+- GKE running Kubernetes 1.14 (or later) with nodes such that a total of 12 CPU cores and 45 GB RAM can be allocated to YugabyteDB.
 This can be three nodes with 4 CPU core and 15 GB RAM allocated to YugabyteDB. `n1-standard-8` is the minimum instance type that meets these criteria.
-- Helm 3.0+
+- Helm 3.0 or later
-- YugabyteDB docker image (yugabytedb/yugabyte) 2.1.0+
+- YugabyteDB docker image (`yugabytedb/yugabyte`) 2.1.0 or later
 - For optimal performance, ensure you've set the appropriate [system limits using `ulimit`](../../../../manual-deployment/system-config/#ulimits) on each node in your Kubernetes cluster.

 The following steps show how to meet these prerequisites.

 - Download and install the [Google Cloud SDK](https://cloud.google.com/sdk/downloads/).

-- Configure defaults for gcloud
+- Configure defaults for `gcloud`

 Set the project ID as `yugabyte`.
 You can change this as per your need.